saltyrtc/saltyrtc-meta/Task-WebRTC.md

 # Signalling Channel Handover

-As soon as both clients have exchanged the required messages and the WebRTC `RTCPeerConnection` instance informs the client that the peer-to-peer connection setup is complete, the client SHALL hand over the signalling channel to a dedicated data channel:
+As soon as both clients have exchanged the required messages and the WebRTC `RTCPeerConnection` instance informs the user application that the peer-to-peer connection setup is complete, the user application SHALL request that the client hands over the signalling channel to a dedicated data channel:

 1. The client creates a new data channel on the `RTCPeerConnection` instance with the `RTCDataChannelInit` object containing only the